SyedAddan/Lyrical/README.md

 ## Usage

-The Lyrics Generation Model can be used as follows:
+The Lyrics Generation Model can be used as follows:Preprocess the dataset:

-1. Preprocess the dataset:
+1. Data Preprocessing:

-   - Follow these steps to configure you Kaggle API key (this step is crucial for the training of the model)
+   - Follow these steps to configure your Kaggle API key (this step is crucial for training the model)

      - Go to the Kaggle website ([https://www.kaggle.com](https://www.kaggle.com/)) and sign in to your account.

-     * Click on your profile picture in the top-right corner and select "My Account" from the dropdown menu.
+     - Click on your profile picture in the top-right corner and select "My Account" from the dropdown menu.
-     * Scroll down to the "API" section and click on "Create New API Token".
+     - Scroll down to the "API" section and click on "Create New API Token".
 This will download a file named "kaggle.json" containing your API credentials.
-     * Place the downloaded "kaggle.json" file in the appropriate directory.
-If you're using Windows, it should be placed in the directory: `C:\Users\<your-username>\.kaggle\`.
+     - Place the downloaded "kaggle.json" file in the appropriate directory.
+If you're using Windows, it should be placed in: `C:\Users\<your-username>\.kaggle\`.
 On macOS and Linux, it should be placed in: `~/.kaggle/`.
-   - Run the raw data making script:
+   - Run the following command:

      ```bash
-     python src/data/make_raw.py
+     make data
      ```
-   - Run the data preprocessing script:

-     ```bash
-     python src/data/make_processed.py
-     ```
+   - This command will fetch the dataset, preprocess it and will extract features from it as well.
+   - The raw dataset will be saved in the `data/raw` directory.
-   - The preprocessed data will be saved in the `data/processed` directory.
+   - The processed dataset will be saved in the `data/processed` directory.
-   - Run the Build features script:

-     ```bash
-     python src/features/build_features.py
-     ```
+   - The extracted features will be saved in the `data/features` directory.
 2. Train the model:

    - Customize the model configuration in the `src/models/train_model.py` script.
-   - Run the model training script:
+   - Run the following command:
      ```bash
-     python src/models/train_model.py
+     make train
      ```
-   - The trained model will be saved in the `models` directory.
+   - The trained model(s) will be saved in the `models` directory.
-3. Generate lyrics:
+3. Testing Model:

    - Customize the generation settings in the `src/models/predict_model.py` script.
-   - Run the lyrics generation script:
+   - Run the following command:

      ```bash
-     python src/models/predict_model.py
+     make generate
      ```
    - The generated lyrics will be displayed or saved, depending on the configuration.